-The following Specialty Sessions accept abstracts on the theme Conservation: Reactive and Proactive.
+The following Specialty Sessions accept abstracts on the meeting theme.
 Specific calls are below.

 Architecture Session on New Research